RachWalm/VolunteerVillage/README.md

 One activity that is superuser exclusively able to do is the option for the super user to change the list of activities that can be selected and searched for.
 This action only needs to be performed once and both selection and search will be updated.

-Database updates/creations/deletions for everything can also be performed in the admin section of the site.
+Database updates/creations/deletions/activations for everything can also be performed in the admin section of the site.

-Delete/reset spam profiles.
+Delete/reset spam profiles is a function that can only be performed by within the admin area.

 If someone has signed up as a coordinator by mistake that shouldn't have or maliciously then the superuser can also remove their username from roles and coordinator profiles and then they can resubmit their details as a volunteer - or not if they didn't want to be a volunteer.